apache/tomee/examples/access-timeout-meta/README.md

 Title: @AccessTimeout the Meta-Annotation Way

-See the [access-timeout](../access-timeout/README.html) for the "before" of how `@AccessTimeout` looks without meta-annotations.
+Any annotation that takes parameters can benefit from meta-annotations.
 Here we see how `@AccessTimeout` can be far more understandable and manageable through meta-annotations.

-Any annotation that takes parameters can benefit from some good old fashioned encapsulation.
+We'll use the [access-timeout](../access-timeout/README.html) example as our use-case.

 The value of the parameters supplied to `@AccessTimeout` have a dramatic affect on how what that annotation actually does.
 Moreover, `@AccessTimeout` has one of those designs where `-1` and `0` have signifcantly different meanings.
 One means "wait forever", the other means "never wait".
 Only a lucky few can remember which is which on a daily basis.
 For the rest of us it is a constant source of bugs.

 Meta-Annotations to the rescue!